fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 [alternatives]: #alternatives

 Many options have been considered, though discussion is welcome:

-1. Not do anything.
+### Alternative: Not do anything.

+This is of course the default assumption :)

-2. Allow full mutual recursion across all files in an assembly.
+###  Alternative: Allow full mutual recursion across all files in an assembly.

+This is the assumption that C# and Java users have when coming to a new language.
+It brings enormous challenges for type inference and for implementing efficient "safe" static initialization.

+### Alternative: Recursive modules

-3. Variations on the syntax used to declare mutual referentiality. e.g. Use ``module rec M = ...`` and ``namespace rec N = ...``.  (these options would mediate all recursion via a module or namsespace name)
+One option commonly explored in ML language designs is to declare mutual referentiality on modules. e.g. Use ``module rec M = ...`` and ``namespace rec N = ...``.
+These options mediate all mutual reference via a module or namsespace name.

+This is a distinct possibility for F#.
+However there is no intrinsic reason why mutual reference needs to be dealt with at the ``module`` scope - it is often useful to make selected delimited groups of declarations mutually referential.

-4. Require a forward signature on a module
+### Alternative: Require a forward signature on a module

+Proposals for mutually recursive modules often require a module signature be given to mediate type inference for mutually recursive modules, e.g. ``module rec M : MSig = ...``

+The problem with this approach is that it doesn't solve the actual problem to hand (the lack of mutual referentiality between types and modules in practical F# coding), while imposing large costs in requiring the addition of named signatures and requiring the user to write signatures.
+Relatively few F# users use explicit module signatures.

+Another variation on this approach is to only allow mutual reference when a signature file has been given for a module.
+This has similar drawbacks.

 # Unresolved questions
 [unresolved]: #unresolved-questions